 The policy for granting equity awards states that the Nominating/Corporate Governance Committee is responsible for granting all equity compensation to Non-Employee Directors.
 Under the terms of this policy, the effective date of an equity award will be the date which is five business days following the Company's applicable quarterly earnings release.
-The number of shares/units awarded is based on stated dollar amounts for each Director, which is divided by the closing stock price on the date of grant.
-In prior years, Non-Employee Directors received annual equity awards equal to approximately \$100,000 on the date of grant of the awards.
-However, in 2012 the award value was reduced to \$73,350 due to decreases in the Company's stock price and the desire to preserve shares for issuance under the Company's 2005 Ownership Incentive Plan.

-The RSU awards to Non-Employee Directors provide for three-year cliff vesting.
+The restricted stock unit ("RSU") awards to Non-Employee Directors provide for three-year cliff vesting.
 All of the RSU awards are subject to accelerated vesting due to death, disability or change in control of the Company.
 Accelerated vesting for RSUs also occurs upon attainment of normal retirement age (age 65 with five years of service with the Company).
 Messrs.
 Alden, Allardyce, Legg, Morris, and Young are currently eligible for normal retirement.
 Upon early retirement (three years of service as a Director), a Director is eligible for accelerated vesting of a pro rata number of shares based on the number of whole months since the award date.
-Vested RSU awards are paid in shares on the earlier to occur of (i) the normal vesting date applicable to the award or (ii) the Director's termination of service with the Company.
-On the normal vesting date of the 2007 and 2009 RSU awards in 2012, the resulting shares were issued to the Directors.
+Vested RSU awards are paid in shares, unless deferred under the provisions of the plan, on the earlier to occur of (i) the normal vesting date applicable to the award or (ii) the Director's termination of service with the Company.